Corn starch: Medical

 Corn starch is the preferred anti-stick agent on medical products made from natural latex, including condoms, diaphragms, and medical gloves.

 Corn starch has properties enabling supply of glucose to maintain blood sugar levels for people with glycogen storage disease.
 Corn starch can be used starting at age 6–12 months allowing glucose fluctuations to be deterred.

 Manufacture

 The corn is steeped for 30 to 48 hours, which ferments it slightly.
 The germ is separated from the endosperm and those two components are ground separately (still soaked).
 Next the starch is removed from each by washing.
 The starch is separated from the corn steep liquor, the cereal germ, the fibers and the corn gluten mostly in hydrocyclones and centrifuges, and then dried.
 (The residue from every stage is used in animal feed and to make corn oil or other applications.)
 This process is called wet milling.
 Finally, the starch may be modified for specific purposes.

 Risks

 Like many other powders, corn starch is susceptible to dust explosions.
-It is believed that overheating of a corn starch-based powder on 27 June 2015, initiated the Formosa Fun Coast explosion in Taiwan, despite warnings on the packaging indicating that the material is flammable.
+It is believed that overheating of a corn starch-based powder—despite warnings on the packaging indicating that the material is flammable—initiated the Formosa Fun Coast explosion in Taiwan on 27 June 2015.